 Once we acknowledge our bias and begin to pay attention to how it impacts us, we will be ready to do the work to overcome it.

-2. Expose Yourself to Counter-Stereotypical Images
+Expose Ourselves to Counter-Stereotypical Images

 One of the most powerful ways to combat unconscious bias is to diversify the stories we encounter so that we can connect with the humanity of people who may look and sound different to us.
 This means watching movies, reading books, or attending performances that target groups we are less familiar with.

 It can also mean purposefully seeking inspiration from moral exemplars of different ethnicities, races, genders, and abilities.
-Studies have shown that being exposed to counter-stereotypical images and stories of people from other groups leads to less implicit bias.
+Studies have shown that being exposed to counter-stereotypical images and stories of people from other groups lead to less implicit bias.

 My co-author, Tiffany Jana, shares a story in our book about how this worked for her.
 After a few negative experiences with Indian people in her workplace, she developed an unconscious bias against them, which she discovered later in her life was causing her to avoid all Indians.
 As she says: